False positive/negative layers¶

 To define areas in the dataset it is necessary to add it to QGIS map canvas using Edit layer button

-If this is first time when layer added to QGIS canvas a dialog asking for indicator layers will be shown
+If this is the first time a false positive/negative layer is added to QGIS canvas a dialog asking for indicator layers will be shown

-In this dialog it is necessary to select indicator layers which will be used to calculate charts.
-This is one-time action, choice made in this dialog will be preserved and used in all subsequent edits of this specific vector dataset.
+In this dialog it is necessary to correctly select corresponding indicator layers which will be used to calculate charts - special attention when selecting the layer for SDG 15.3.1 indicator, make sure to select the SDG 15.3.1 Indicator that has been updated with the respective progress period.
+This is a one-time action, choice made in this dialog will be preserved and used in all subsequent edits of this specific vector dataset.

 The Polygon tool used to digitize polygons manually, using the same point-and-click approach as native QGIS digitizing tools do.
 When Polygon tool is selected and digitizing started in the top-right corner of the QGIS map canvas a widget showing area of the polygon will be displayed.